 You’ll recall that Enes Kanter, a Turkish national now playing for the Celtics, is locked in a running, public battle of words and ideas with Turkish president Recep Erdogan.
 The NBA has consistently backed Kanter — not just what he says but his right to say it.
 Fortunately, for Kanter, Turkey doesn’t possess but a fraction of the consumers China does.
 Kanter played last year for the Portland Trail Blazers; Erdogan apparently blocked the transmission of all Blazer games in Turkey.
 That was revenue the NBA was not bothered to forfeit, in order to protect Kanter’s right to free expression.

 To his credit, NBA Commissioner Adam Silver has so far similarly attempted to protect Morey’s right to speak his mind, while respecting China’s right to take offense.
-The NBA has built a portion of its prevailing brand on the progressive politics of its players.
-But ultimately this balancing act is likely end up costing the league a lot of money.
+The NBA has built a portion of its prevailing brand on the vocal, progressive politics of its players.
+But ultimately this balancing act is likely to cost the league a lot of money.

 I did not intend my tweet to cause any offense to Rockets fans and friends of mine in China.
 I was merely voicing one thought, based on one interpretation, of one complicated event.
 I have had a lot of opportunity since that tweet to hear and consider other perspectives.